-- a.
+- Advantages - a.
 Maintains the existing level of deterrence to someone keeping an out-of-state driver's license when registering a motor vehicle in Washington. - b.
-With changes, could increase present deterrence levels.
+With changes, could increase present deterrence levels. - Disadvantages - a.

-- a.
 The existing process cannot be fully enforced due to resources not being available to verify driver license information. - b.
 Does not address the current deficiencies related to the customer experience or satisfaction with the current Washington State vehicle registration process. - c.
 Does not improve the existing prosecution of violators or law enforcement fines.

 - a.
 Compliance with the law varies considerably due to methods of registration and differences among licensing entities.
 Additionally, WSDL's are generally not verified and exemptions are not checked. - b.
 To be more effective, additional education efforts are needed to inform the public on the need to obtain a WSDL and vehicle registration with 30 days after establishing residency. - c.
-Additional law enforcement efforts are needed and penalties need to be adjusted to encourage enforcement. - d.
-The current process is not working well, but could work more effectively with integration of driver license and vehicle license databases.
+Additional law but could work more effectively with integration of driver license and vehicle license databases.
 However, the Department of Licensing reports that development of this system is only in the first phases and it is a five to seven year project costing an estimated \$60 million.